ssavi08/ssavi08/README.md

 - 👋 Hi, I’m @ssavi08
 - 👀 I’m interested in computers
-- 🌱 I’m currently learning c programming :(
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on well paid job
+- 💞️ I’m looking to collaborate on creating a better world/well paid job
 - 📫 How to reach me ... hmm

 <!---